 Linfield College has been accepted as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
 Full information about the benefits of SARA are available at http://www.nc-sara.org/what-are-student-benefits

-Current authorized SARA states are: Alaska, Arizona, Colorado, Idaho, Indiana, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Oregon, South Dakota, Virginia and Washington.
+Current authorized SARA states are: Alaska, Arizona, Colorado, Idaho, Indiana, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Ohio, Oregon, South Dakota, Virginia, Washington and West Virginia.
 See also http://www.nc-sara.org/.

 We are authorized in: Pennsylvania, **Utah, and Wyoming

 Additionally, are exempt in: California, Delaware, Florida, Hawaii, Illinois, Michigan, Mississippi, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Utah, Vermont, and Washington DC.

 We are in contact with the following states to determine whether we are exempt or need to seek authorization: Georgia, Iowa, Maine

 Regrettably, we are unable to accept applications from: Alabama, Arkansas, Massachusetts, New Mexico, North Carolina, Tennessee or Wisconsin.
 We are also unable to accept RN to BSN applications from Kentucky or Ohio